 On The Runway

-From a 1990s-era Iman, to Karlie Kloss sporting a patchwork stunner for Spring 16, and Talita von Furstenberg resplendent in an embroidered update to the classic style for our Fall 18 collection, the wrap dress has been a prominent and beloved fixture in every Diane von Furstenberg collection since the brand was founded in the early 1970s.
+From a 1980s-era Iman, to Karlie Kloss sporting a patchwork stunner for Spring 16, and Talita von Furstenberg resplendent in an embroidered update of the classic style for our Fall 18 collection, the wrap dress has been a prominent and beloved fixture in every Diane von Furstenberg collection since the brand was founded in the early 1970s.

 The effortless wrap design is front and center in these compelling ‘70s- and ‘80s-era vintage DVF ads.